M-Nesphory/Movie_Recommendation_System/README.md

 ### 2. Set up your Conda Environment

-- Make sure Anaconda is installed then create and activate a new environment
+- Make sure Anaconda is installed, then create and activate a new environment
 ```bash
 conda create --name movie-recommender python=3.10
 conda activate movie-recommender